15 Ways to Improve Your Verbal Ability

 7. Take a homophoneis test

 Homophones are defined as words that are pronounced the same but actually have very different meanings, spellings, or origins.
 Knowing the difference between high frequency homophones is the difference between a high verbal ability person and one with reduced ability.
-Take a homophoneis test to see if you are making common and hard-to-catch mistakes.
+Take a homophone test to see if you are making common and hard-to-catch mistakes.
 If you find you are making errors, no problem.
 All you need to do is spend a little time learning the differences.

 8. Look into common grammar mistakes